Coronavirus Food Assistance Program (CFAP)

 A: All USDA employees have received guidance on protocols, preventative measures and mitigation guidelines regarding COVID-19.
 USDA guidance is consistent with CDC guidance.
 AMS is ensuring the health and safety of USDA employees while still providing the timely delivery of the services to maintain the movement of America’s food supply from farms to forks.
 As always, AMS in-plant personnel, including quality graders and inspectors are instructed to stay home if they are ill.
-In addition, employees who believe they may have been exposed to COVID-19, whether at the workplace, their home or other, have also been instructed to stay home.

 Q: Will auditing services continue?

 A: AMS continues to provide auditing and accreditation services.
 If needed, AMS is prepared to remedy any possible disruptions in services.

 On March 27th, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 This package appropriated $349 billion for the Paycheck Protection Program (PPP).
 The PPP is a guaranteed loan program administered by the Small Business Administration (SBA).
 The purpose of the program is to support small businesses and help support their payroll during the coronavirus situation.

 Q: Are agricultural producers, farmers, and ranchers eligible for the Small Business Administration’s Paycheck Protection Program (PPP)?